 Visiting Assistant Professor, Department of Communication, The University of Memphis.
 1998-2000

-Message effects; Persuasion and influence; Health and risk communication; Media influence; Metaphor and figurative language; Quantitative research methods.
+Message effects; Persuasion and influence; Health communication; Risk communication; Science communication; Public health emergency/ disaster communication; Media influence; Metaphor and figurative language; Quantitative research methods.

 Backer, T. E., Rogers, E. M., & Sopory, P. (1992).
 Designing health communication campaigns: What works?
 Newbury Park, CA: Sage.

 Sopory, P. (2017).
 Metaphor in health and risk communication.
 In R. Parrott (Ed.)
-The Oxford Encyclopedia of Health and Risk Message Design and Processing.
+The Oxford Encyclopedia of Health and Risk Message Design and Processing (pp. 188-213).
 London: Oxford University Press.